-Truth is advertising, you will also find sand, mud, and little to no shade.
-If you’re prepared for those caveats, you’ll likely find it quite pleasant to meander up the at times dry, muddy, wet riverbed as you take in the colossal canyon walls and strange sandstone formations.
-Unless there’s been a recent heavy rain, the water won’t reach your ankles so either water shoes or hiking shoes work.
+Truth is advertising, you will encounter sand, mud, quicksand, and little to no shade (until you reach the slot canyon ~5+ miles).
+If you’re prepared for those caveats, you’ll likely find it quite pleasant to meander up the at-times dry, muddy, wet riverbed as you take in the play of light and shadows on the colossal canyon walls and wonder at the strange sandstone formations.
+Unless there’s been a recent heavy rain, the water won’t reach your ankles so either tevas or an old pair of running shoes that you don’t mind getting wet will work best.

-There are lots of options, depending upon whether you’re up for a day hike, an overnight, or a multiday adventure.
-I explored Buskin Gultch, the longest slot canyon n the world, on another day, but you can do both in a day (14 mile RT).
-Note, Buskin will always be crowded so brace yourself.
+I explored Buskin Gultch, the longest slot canyon n the world, on another day.
+Note, Buskin is always be crowded so brace yourself.

 Getting there: